 Romans 11:36 For from him and through him and to him are all things.
 To him be glory forever.
 Amen.

 The point is, in God’s sovereign plan and purpose ALL THINGS are from Him, through Him, and to Him.
 Ultimately, it is so He will be glorified in all things.
 This means He is glorified by those He has chosen to be redeemed and by those He has chosen to be condemned.

 Everything that exists, including our lives, exists ultimately for the glory of God.

--Malachi 2:2 says God decides to destroy Israel because they would not lay it in their heart to give glory to His name.
+· Malachi 2:2 says God decides to destroy Israel because they would not lay it in their hearts to give glory to His name.

 May we live our lives knowing well for whom we ultimately live.
 May God be glorified in ALL we do.
 “So, whether you eat or drink, or whatever you do, do all to the glory of God” (1 Corinthians 10:31).